gyk4j/blog/_posts/2024-01-22-vagrant-vs-terraform.md

 | Hypervisor           | Type 2 (e.g. Oracle VirtualBox, VMWare Fusion/Workstation, Microsoft Virtual PC, Parallel Desktop) | Type 1 (e.g. VMWare vSphere/ESXi, Microsoft Hyper-V, KVM, Xen)                                                               |

 Note that this is a simplication to compare and contrast to help people make a decision.

+# Disclaimer for edge and atypical use cases

 Certainly, there could be cases where people install a type 1 hypervisor on a workstation or desktop PC for small scale experimentation or repurposing consumer grade hardware for a home server.
+And this opens up the door to test- drive Terraform on a local machine.

+And there could be people deploying a *simple setup* consisting of one virtual machine instance to a public cloud provider like Amazon, Azure or Google Cloud Platform.
+In this case, [Vagrant][vagrant] can possibly [achieve this too with the right plug-in][vagrant-aws], as well as [Terraform][terraform].

-Or at the other extreme end of the spectrum, people writing elaborate `Vagrantfile` just to mimic a very complex setup running on a type 2 hypervisor on a single host.
+Or at the other extreme end of the spectrum, people writing long elaborate `Vagrantfile` just to mimic a very complex setup running on a type 2 hypervisor on a single host.
+That single virtual machine host may well be a souped-up machine with dual Intel Xeon processors paired with 128 GB of RAM, enough to run quite a few virtual machines concurrently.
+Who knows what creative people can attempt to do?

+And then, it may boil down to user's preferred language (Ruby or YAML) to describe their virtual machine environment.

 # Conclusion

-Vagrant and Terraform are both good products in their own right, and have their own place.
-It is just a pity that HashiCorp has not made it easy for people to decide at one glance which one is most suitable for them.
+[Vagrant][vagrant] and [Terraform][terraform] are both good products in their own right, and each has their own place.
+It is just a pity that [HashiCorp][[hashi-corp] has not made it easy for people to decide at one glance which one is more suitable for them.

-I understand that Vagrant is an open source community-driven technology that HasiCorp does not make money from, and it has the incentive to push for and promote Terraform instead which actually brings it money.
+I understand that [Vagrant][vagrant] is an open source community-driven technology that HashiCorp does not make money from.
+Instead it has the incentive to push for and promote Terraform which actually brings it money.
 This might be the business reason behind its less proactive attitude toward it.

 Hopefully, my own overly-simplified (and perhaps less accurate) personal interpretation can help some people to decide which technology is more suitable